Last updated 12 Feb 2026.

 There are a number of default parameters in the script which you can tune as well.
 When they are the same function as the button arguments (a.k.a. command line arguments), the latter will override the defaults.
 Some values that can be changed with buttons in the dialog, will be kept in memory (so they are remembered when you close the dialog) - those too will be overridden by any button arguments.
 There is one exception: when you “pin” the dialog with the pin button, it will not be overridden by the QUIT command argument.
 When you pin your dialog, it’s arguably for a reason which shouldn’t be ignored.

-Furthermore, the dialog uses two display methods for the (partial) folder tree:
+Furthermore, the dialog uses two display modes for the (partial) folder tree:

 Markup control vs. Listview:

-Finally, there’s two positions for the dialog (this can also be toggled with a dialog button),
+Finally, there’s three possible positions for the dialog (this can also be toggled with a dialog button),

 The parameters are sufficiently documented in the script: